base-org/pessimism/docs/engine.md

 # Risk Engine

 ## Overview
-The risk engine is responsible for handling and executing active invariants.
+The Risk Engine is responsible for handling and executing active invariants.
 It is the primary downstream consumer of ETL output.
-The risk engine will receive data from the ETL and execute the invariants associated with the data.
-If an invalidation occurs, the risk engine will return an `InvalidationOutcome` to the `EngineManager`.
+The Risk Engine will receive data from the ETL and execute the invariants associated with the data.
+If an invalidation occurs, the Risk Engine will return an `InvalidationOutcome` to the `EngineManager`.
 The `EngineManager` will then create an `Alert` using the `InvalidationOutcome` and publish it to the Alerting system.

 The Risk Engine will execute the invariants associated with some ingested input data and return an `InvalidationOutcome` to the `EngineManager`.
 The `EngineManager` will then create an `Alert` using the `InvalidationOutcome` and publish it to the Alerting system.